donaldbraman/fbi-reta-data/README.md

 POSITION		TYPE		DESCRIPTION

-119			A1		Special Mailing Group. (continued) from this arrangement and 					are handled separately.
+119			A1		Special Mailing Group. (continued) from this arrangement andare handled separately.
 The field contains:

 0  =  If not a special mailing group agency.
 1  =  If the return is to be sent to another agency.
 2  =  Small city (groups 5 - 7) to be sent a large city (groups 1 -
 4) form.
 7  =  If the agency is a "Non-Contributor", it is not sent forms.
 9  =  If the agency is a Contributor but not on the mailing list, they are not sent forms.

 120			A1		Special Mailing Address.
 This indication is used when the first line of the mailing address is other than "Chief of Police" or "Sheriff".

 Y  =  Special mailing address.
 N  =  Not a special mailing address.

 121 - 144		A24		Agency Name.
 145 - 150		A6		Agency State Name.
 151 - 180		A30		First Line of Mailing Address.
 181 - 210		A30		Second Line of Mailing Address.
 211 - 240		A30		Third Line of Mailing Address.
 241 - 270		A30		Fourth Line of Mailing Address.
 271 - 275		A5		Zip Code.
 276			    A1		Old Population Group.
 The population group the agency was in the previous year.
 277 - 305		A29		Unused  - Blanks.

 The area represented by positions 306 - 895 occurs once for each month for which a return has been received.
 If there are any missing months, the corresponding area will be zeros and blanks, depending on field type.
 For example, a return for October will always be in the tenth position, July will always be in

 POSITION		TYPE		DESCRIPTION

 277 - 305		A29		Unused  - Blanks. (continued)  the seventh, etc.  The number of months received is located in Number of Months Reported in positions 42 - 43.

 Month data in 306 - 895 occurs 12 times.

 306 - 895		590		01 - January.

 Month
 306 - 307		A2		Month Included In.
 Used only if an agency does not submit a return, say for January, but indicates on the February return that it includes the January data.
 In this case, the January area would have "02" in this field with the remainder of the month data initialized to field defaults of  zeros and  blanks, if applicable.

 308 - 313		A6		Date of Last Update.
 The date this month area was updated, in the form of MMDDYY.
 314			A1		Card 0 Type.
-The type of data in column 3 of the RETURN-A.  The types are:
+The type of data in column 3 of the

+RETURN-A.  The types are:

 0 = Not updated.